matushorvath/vm8086/docs/notes.md

 update: actually, it's enough to install support for i386 in debian (via multiarch), no need to recompile using freebasic

-pcxtbios + BASIC:
+pcxtbios + ROM BASIC:

-- make -C vm clean
-- cat ~/intcode/pcxtbios/eproms/2764/basicfc.rom ~/intcode/pcxtbios/eproms/2764/pcxtbios.rom > - bios.tmp
-- BIOS_LOAD_ADDRESS=fc000 BIOS_BIN=$(pwd)/bios.tmp make && ~/intcode/xzintbit/vms/c/ic bin/vm.input
+ICVM_TYPE=c-ext make run ROMS=pcxtbios,basicf6,basicf8,basicfa,basicfc DISKS=empty-180
+(needs all four BASIC ROMs)

+ICVM_TYPE=c-ext make run ROMS=pcxtbios,basicf6,basicf8,basicfa,basicfc DISKS=pcdos1
+A> basica
+(does not work if there is no ROM BASIC)

 CGA
 ===